IES Abroad will close our Rio de Janeiro Center at the end of the Spring 2016 term.

 Look at that skyline.
 How could you not adore this world-class city known for its friendly residents, lively culture, and thriving arts and music scene?
-We have no doubt that living and learning in Rio will be a spiritual experience.
+We have no doubt that living and learning in Rio will be a life-changing experience.
 Rio will challenge you in ways you never expected, but believe us—your heart will still be there long after you’ve departed her beautiful shores.

 Brazilian cuisine is a mixture of Portuguese, African and indigenous elements, and it varies from region to region.
 In Rio, the city of immigrants par excellence, traditional and ethnic restaurants have co-existed for a long time, and one can find dishes from all over the world, from sushi to Middle-eastern.
 A particularly attractive option for students are the restaurants by the weight, located in the city center.